 If you have mastered all the art of your photographs, it's important to remember that a great deal of shoppers use their phones or tablets, not always a PC.
 If you have ever visited your Etsy store using an iPhone, you will notice that the icons of items for sale are much smaller on the phone.
 Sometimes, your item may be aligned incorrectly within the box based on the centering of your photograph.

-This is important to fix and I'll walk you through how to fix it.
+This is important to fix.
+Below, click the thumbnails of the images and I'll walk you through how to fix it.